AMWA-TV/bcp-005-01/README.md

 ## Why does it matter?

-- Receivers associated with Outputs that provide EDID need to present its contents to Controllers
+- Receivers associated with Outputs that provide EDID may need to present its contents to Controllers

 ## How does it work?